 You may have hundreds of thousands of Qantas Frequent Flyer points, or you may have just a handful, but the question remains the same:

-What’s the actual value of a Qantas Frequent Flyer award point?
+What’s the actual value of a Qantas Frequent Flyer reward point?

 Would you be surprised to hear that it's rarely more than 1c, and can be as low as half a cent?
-It depends entirely on how you 'spend' your points.
+It depends entirely on how you 'spend' those hard-earned points.

-Make an award booking or upgrade to business class on a Qantas flight and your points are worth 2.8-5.89 cents each.
+Make a business class reward booking or upgrade on a domestic flight and your points are worth anywhere between 2.14 and 8.48 cents each.

-Go shopping at the Qantas Store and the value of your points can plummet to half a cent each.
+Go shopping at the Qantas Store and the value of your points plummets to around half a cent each.

-We used the retail price of a series of items in the Qantas Store, along with domestic and international award bookings to determine how much a Qantas Frequent Flyer point is really worth.
+We used the retail price of a series of items in the Qantas Store, along with domestic and international reward bookings and upgrades to determine how much a Qantas Frequent Flyer point is really worth.

 Redeeming points in the Qantas Store

-As it happens, Qantas pegged its own points at 2.28c each in its recent one million points competition, but in actuality sets what could be considered a ‘base rate’ of just 0.66c per point on its Frequent Flyer store by offering $100 Myer Digital Gift Cards for 15,000 points.
+As it happens, Qantas pegged its own points as being worth just over 3c each in its 2019 'win one million Qantas Points' competition, but in actuality, sets what could be considered a ‘base rate’ of just 0.53c per point.

 Some items on the store hover around the same value.